Sam's Club: Other retail formats

 In Houston, Sam's Club opened Más Club in August 2009, a club geared towards the Hispanic population.
 Membership in Más Club was separate from membership in Sam's Club.
 The store eventually began a liquidation sale in December 2013, and was closed in February 2014.

 In October 2018, Sam's Club opened Sam's Club Now, a "mobile-first" retail store where customers use the Sam's Club Now mobile app to scan and pay for merchandise.
 Customers can also order items ahead of time with same-day curbside pickup at the store.
 The Sam's Club Now store is located in Dallas, TX.

-Membership

-Membership is required to purchase at Sam's Club (except at the cafe, eye exams in Optical, and the pharmacy where federal law prohibits sales of prescription drugs to members only, as well as liquor and gasoline in some states).
-A 10% surcharge is added (except where forbidden by local laws, such as in Elmsford, NY, CA, SC) to the prices for non-members, except for alcohol items, cafe, and pharmacy items where available.
-All memberships fees are 100% guaranteed at any point of time in the membership tenure.

-Memberships can be renewed online, by mail, at the in-club Membership Services desk or any cash register, and at new ATM/Membership kiosks available in select locations.

-In the United States, Sam's Club memberships are divided into two categories: Club and Plus, each with an annual fee.
-Plus is the more comprehensive membership plan, that includes Cash Rewards, extra savings in Pharmacy and Optical centers, free shipping on items purchased from their website, and (at some clubs) early shopping hours before the store is opened to the public.